Tjersland/Master_2020_Prediction_of_Psychosis_in_Parkinsons_Patients_using_Machine_learning/README.md

 #### Notebook 4 - ML Models:
 This notebook is dependant on the output of notebook 3.
 The data must have been processed in notebook 3 with the flag "LONGITUDINAL_APPROACH" set to either 0 or 1.
 Each model in notebook 4 has options available for it.
 The same is true for how we show final results for models.

+#### Notebook 5 - Deep Learning:
+This notebook is dependant on the output of notebook 3.
+The data must have been processed in notebook 3 with the flag "LONGITUDINAL_APPROACH" set to 2.
+The notebook should be run in steps (set with flags) because each step is computationally expensive.